 Please note, if you have been admitted to Fall quarter you must submit your I-20/DS-2019 Request no later than June 1, 2014.
 This includes doctoral students participating in the International Summer Institute.
 For all questions regarding choosing the proper visa, or errors in your visa document, please contact the International Office via email at email@example.com or phone at 847-491-5613.

 7) Obtain a Tax Identification Number (International students only)

 Nonresidents who will receive stipends from a fellowship but will not be employed in any other way (such as a graduate assistantship or temporary employment) will not be eligible for a SSN and must complete a Form W-7, Application for Individual Taxpayer Identification Number (ITIN).
 This form is available at the International Office and Payroll Office and must be turned in to the Payroll Office.
 You may use your Tax Identification Number to acquire a US bank account via Bank One, US Bank, or Citibank.
 Additionally, you may use this number to obtain a US cellular phone via University Mobile or ZeeZoo.

 8) Activate Your NetID and Email

-Doctoral enrollees receive NetID and email account information during the summer months.
+Doctoral enrollees receive NetID and email account information several weeks after declaring intent to enroll.
 Your NetID will be used to access the student services system (CAESAR), your email, and other university systems.
 If you do not receive your NetID prior to the start of classes, you may obtain it by visiting an NUIT Support Center with your Wildcard (student ID card); the NUIT Support Center will not release NetID data over the phone or via email.
 More information is available at the NUIT website.